-SelectHealth Medicare Classic offers additional gap coverage for select Tier 1 and Tier 2 diabetes medications and Select Insulins.
-During the Coverage Gap stage, your out-of-pocket costs for select Tier 1 diabetes medications will be \$0 for a one-month supply, \$6 for a one-month supply for Tier 2 diabetes medications, and \$0-\$35 for a one-month supply for Select Insulins.
-To find out which drugs are Select Insulins, review the most recent Drug List available electronically or provided to you in the mail upon request.
-You can identify Select Insulins by the 'IC' abbreviation listed under the Requirements/Limits column in the Drug List.
+Select Health Medicare Essential (HMO) offers additional gap coverage for select Tier 1 and Tier 2 diabetes medications.
+During the Coverage Gap stage, your out-of-pocket costs for select Tier 1 diabetes medications will be your Tier 1 copay for a one-month supply; your Tier 2 diabetes medications will be your Tier 2 copay for a one-month supply.
 If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays the full cost for your covered Part D drugs

-You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$7,400 limit for the calendar year.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$8,000 limit for the calendar year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

-During this stage, the plan will pay most of the cost for your drugs.
-You will pay:
+During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.